AngeloFilaseta/ds-rt-2024-colloquium-slides/content/index.md

 {{% /multicol %}}

 ---
-# What about more general-purpose simulators?
+# What about general-purpose simulators?
 - **Graphical User Interfaces (GUIs)** are usually the most practical solution in regard to general-purpose simulations.

 {{% figure src="gui.gif" width="40%" %}}